How Behavioral Science Can Help Mitigate Food Waste – Food Tank

-Melco Resorts and Entertainment recently announced that it cut plate waste in employee dining areas by 35 percent.
+Melco Resorts & Entertainment recently announced that it cut plate waste in employee dining areas by 35 percent.
 In collaboration with the London School of Economics (LSE) Department of Psychological & Behavioural Science and food technology company Winnow, Melco used real-time food waste data to design strategic communications encouraging eaters to reduce waste.

 “Looking at our properties, the impact, and the footprint that they have…it’s vast,” says Denise Chen, Chief Sustainability Officer at Melco.
 “Our flagship property is around 6 million square feet and our properties run 24 hours a day.
 Just from a common-sense perspective, there’s got to be so much waste, so much consumption of energy, plastic, everything.”